Society Now!, and What Consumer, I’m The Consumer?!

 Hot Wizards With Many Functions, and Sweet Rides

 A good logo identifies a business.
 A great logo tells you their story.
-As a series, Silicon Valley serves up wicked satire of tech culture and its namesake region, packed with inside jokes and easter eggs.
-As a story, the fictional company Pied Piper’s trajectory informs their brand, which routinely morphs as the startup evolves.
+As a series, Silicon Valley is a wicked satire of tech culture.
+As a story, the fictional company Pied Piper’s trajectory informs their brand.